 While setting up an approval process with databases may require some time and effort, it is a powerful and effective tool to improve workflow efficiency.
 Follow the steps below to build an approval process for vacation requests in BRYTER with databases.

 Build your first module

-- In your service, select New Module.
+- In your Application, select New Module.
 This module will capture the requested vacation days from the employees.

 - Create an Input node, including all relevant questions like the vacation start and end date, the employee's name, the manager's name, and email addresses.